 Clearly, deployment of learning methods in any security-critical context requires that they can withstand potential attacks.
 The security of machine learning methods has been previously discussed from conceptual, methodical and practical viewpoints.
 Typically, the security analysis of proposed learning-based techniques is carried out informally and is occasionally supported by experimental evaluation.
 From the practical perspective, the success of attacks against learning algorithms crucially depends on the amount of knowledge available to an attacker.
 Most of the previously reported successful attacks assume that the attacker has full knowledge of the learned model.
-It can, therefore, be argued that reducing the amount of knowledge leaked about the model, as well as a proactive response to potential exploitation of such knowledge should provide adequate protection against adversarial data manipulation.
+It can, therefore, be argued that reducing the amount of knowledge leaked about the model, as well as a proactive response to the potential exploitation of such knowledge should provide adequate protection against adversarial data manipulation.

 Still, it remains largely unclear what an attacker may learn about a learning-based method deployed “in the wild” and how this information can be exploited.
 To investigate this problem, we present the results of a case study we performed on a real learning-based model.
 For any submitted PDF file, the model provides a probabilistic estimate of its maliciousness.
 Our study addresses the case when an attacker attempts to evade detection by modifying the submitted PDF file so that its malicious functionality remains intact but the probabilistic score returned by the model is decreased.

 To systematically explore the attacker’s options, we define an orthogonal set of evasion strategies reflecting various degrees of available knowledge.
 The general idea of our evasion technique is based on insertion of dummy content into PDF files which is ignored by PDF renderers but affects the computation of features.
 Once we can influence a subset of features, we develop algorithms for constructing attack instances.
 In the experiments, we evaluate the effectiveness of our strategies against our model.